electricimp/Forecastio/README.md

 # Forecastio 1.1.2

+**Following Dark Sky’s rebranding of the Forecast.io service, this library has been deprecated and will no longer be updated in this form.
+The endpoints it currently supports will soon become unavailable, so please take a moment to update your code to make use of our [DarkSky library](https://github.com/electricimp/DarkSky) which will replace this one.**

+**Please note DarkSky 1.0.0 is equivalent to Forecastio 1.1.2**

 This class provides access to the Forecast API (v2) provided by [Forecast.io](http://forecast.io/).

 Access to the API is controlled by key.
 To obtain a key, please register for developer access [here](https://developer.forecast.io/register).